ThienTran1701QCA/1701QCA-Assessment2/index.md

 After creating a prototype for a rendition of my second design concept, I realised that I want to contribute some efforts to alleviate the situation of the padenmic and create a game that will keep the same concept as my second design concept.
 Arguably, my third concept came from the developmental phase of the Double Diamond methodolgy, where I creatively design a project based off the hand-eye coordination focal concept.
 I realised that my second concept design can easily be replicated and has been achieved by numerous Mirco:bit projects, and in order to deliver a successful outcome for this assessment, I would have to design an interesting design that shows an in-depth level of technical development and physical fabrication.

 Revolving around the task's underlying requirements and my own criteria, I created a prototype for my final concept, using the same materials and knowledge as my second design concept.
-In which, the prototype ultimately became my project for this assessment.
+The developments of the prototype can also be reflected in relations to the conducted research on non-related and related materials/projects, where I was laregly inspired by the works of those who are contributing efforts in combating against the global crisis, in which it motivated me to create a game that allows a player to improve the important hand-eye coordination lifeskill whilst encouraging them to stay indoors to prevent the pandemic from spreading.

 ## Next steps ##
 Set a limit timer in the code, allowing the player to only have limited time to pick up the prizes.
+Refine the outer layer of the prototype to make it more visually appealing, by either design a wrapper using cardbox as the material (as cardbox is an easy-to-access material at home), or to change the current styrofoam based to something different.
+Creatively paint the entire game to add more texture and dynamic to the game.
+Possibly change the current aluminum foil obstacle to use a different material.